Together in Christ: 'Refined and Redefined' — 1 Peter 1:15-16

 Key Thought

-While we have focused on all sorts of relationships, but we have repeatedly returned to our central orientating relationship with God as Father, Son, and Holy Spirit.
+While we have focused on all sorts of relationships, we have repeatedly returned to our central orientating relationship with God as Father, Son, and Holy Spirit.
 When our relationship with God is right, He aligns us and guides us in all other relationships.
 He is holy.
-That means He is wholly different from anything earthbound, perishable, mundane, cheap, transitory, and selfish.
-He is Yahweh, the great I AM, Who describes Himself this way: "I am the one who is, who always was, and who is still to come—the Almighty One."
-[1] He operates out of the three constants of His nature: righteous character, gracious compassion, and faithful lovingkindness.
+That means He is wholly different from anything earthbound, perishable, mundane, cheap, transitory, or selfish.
+He is Yahweh, the great I Am, Who describes Himself this way: "I am the one who is, who always was, and who is still to come - the Almighty One."
+[1] He operates out of the constants of His nature: righteous character, gracious compassion, unfailing love, and faithfulness.

 As followers of Christ, God has made us holy and called us to be like Him as we live in a world that needs Him.
 Peter wrote to believers and reminded them of their identity throughout his letter that we call 1 Peter.
-Peter wrote this letter to Christians under the threat of persecution and martyrdom.
+He wrote this letter to Christians under the threat of persecution and martyrdom.
 Their holiness, however, was not just a character quality; it was the foundation for their mission to the world of darkness that often abused them.
-In the face of oppressive evil and brutal hostility, they were to be light in the darkness and salt to prevent the spread of evil's decay.
+In the face of oppressive evil and brutal hostility, they were to be light in the darkness and salt to prevent the spread of evil's decay, as Jesus said.
 [2]

 But you are not like that, for you are a chosen people.
 You are royal priests, a holy nation, God's very own possession.
 As a result, you can show others the goodness of God, for he called you out of the darkness into his wonderful light.
 [3]